bonitoo-io/www/src/pages/blog/programmable-monitoring-iot-gateway.md

 ## 4. Set Alerts and Receive Notifications

 Define alerts and send notifications to SMS, Slack.
 There are more than 20 available notification media.

-## 5. Predict Anomaly Detection

 Detect anomalies based on AI functions.

 ---